Almond Butter Cup "Ice Cream"

 Reduce to a simmer.
 Fit a glass bowl into the pot, making sure the bowl does not touch the water.
 Make sure the water does not splash up from the sides of the bowl as it is important water does not splash into the chocolate.

-A 1 cup of Dark Chocolate Chips to the bowl with a tablespoon of Coconut Oil.
+Add the half of Dark Chocolate Chips to the bowl with Coconut Oil.
 Stir with a rubber spatula until melted.

 Pour the chocolate into the muffin liners until they are 1/4 to 1/2 full.
 They all do not have to be exactly even!
 Once finished, refrigerate for 20 minutes until hardened.